turingschool/front-end-curriculum/lessons/module-3/unit-testing-react.md

 expect(wrapper.instance().props.addIdea).toHaveBeenCalledWith();
 ```

-Read what the test tells us.
-It's now checking the argument which has our default values and an id set to the actual `Date.now()`.
-The problem is that `Date.now()` is always going to be a different value every time we run the test.
+Read what the test tells us...
+- It's now checking the argument which has our default values and an id set to the actual `Date.now()`.
+- The problem is that `Date.now()` is always going to be a different value every time we run the test.

 Brace yourself....we are going to mock our what `Date.now` returns!
 Update your test to what it looks like below:

 <section class="answer">
 ### submitNewIdea Solution Pt.
 II